 Use big words - or as I like to call them, fancy words.
 Instead of "happy", use "enthusiastic" or "abominable", and instead of "sad" use "disheartened" or "mournful".
 WordHippo is a great source for words!
 Alternatively, you could also search up "synonyms for ___" and dive into whatever comes up.

 What will your title be about?
 The main conflict of the story?
 A significant event at one point?
 An attribute of the protagonist?
 The setting of the story?

 Think of the different elements making up your story.
 Foreshadow referred to the ability that Meghan had obtained throughout the novel.
 Philosopher's Stone, for example, refers to the significant event where Harry meets Volde- sorry, he-who-must-not-be-named for the first time.

 Think of the plot of your story and mentally highlight what you feel is of importance.
-Some event that the plot relies heavily on.
+An event on which the plot relies heavily.
 Shrink the list until you're left with two or three, and brainstorm title ideas from there.